 The #8 (MEDIUM) refrigerant Hose.
-Rooute across engine and to the connection on compressor.
-Attach using two #8 o-ring and a few drops of mineral oil.
+Route behind fender and to the connection on compressor.
+Attach using two #6 o-ring and a few drops of mineral oil.

 New A/C System Preparation...
 A MUST READ!

 Please read through these procedures before completing this new A/C system charging operation.